Last Updated on July 5, 2026 by Daniel Globe

 Are there any potential issues with cairns in hiking?

-Overuse of cairns can lead to confusion for hikers, as too many cairns can create conflicting paths.
-Additionally, building cairns in sensitive ecosystems can disrupt the natural environment.
+Overuse of cairns can confuse hikers, since too many can create conflicting paths.
+Building cairns in sensitive ecosystems can also disrupt soil, vegetation, and wildlife habitat.

 How should hikers use cairns?